tvharikrishna/HariKrishna__3D_ComputerVision/HK_01_Stereo_SGBM_DepthEstimation/README.md

 <h1 align="ledt">🪓 Project Implementation</h1>
 <h2 style="text-align: left;">💠 Software Design & Tools </h2>
 <p style="text-align: justify;">
 The project is built on OpenCV for Python, utilizing the StereoSGBM algorithm to perform depth estimation from stereo images.
 This approach allows for the extraction of high-precision depth information, essential for 3D scene reconstruction.
-The implementation involves preprocessing the images, computing the disparity maps using StereoSGBM, and applying post-processing techniques like WLS filtering to enhance the quality of the depth maps.
+The implementation involves preprocessing the images, computing the disparity maps using StereoSGBM, and applying post-processing techniques like WLS filtering to enhance the quality.
 Python's flexibility and OpenCV's comprehensive library support the efficient development and testing of the depth estimation process.
 </p>
 <p>
   <!-- Windows Badge -->